 Useful tips and tricks to support your business now more than ever

-If you’re not familiar with LinkedIn or think it’s just for traditional job seekers – don’t worry.
-We know the details of social media platforms probably aren’t top of mind when you’re thinking about running a successful business.
+If you’re not familiar with LinkedIn or think it’s just for business people – don’t worry.
+We know social media probably isn’t the first thing you think of when it comes to running a successful business.
 You’re likely most concerned about the quality of your work and the rapport you build with your customers in person.
 Spending time online may not seem so valuable at first.

-Since most LinkedIn features are free to use, with the help of this straightforward guide you have little to lose and potentially lots to gain.
+Since most LinkedIn features are free to use, with the help of this straightforward guide, you have little to lose and potentially a lot to gain.
 We recommend you give it a try for a few months and measure the impact it has on your company.

 This platform has more than 600 million users – 40% of which use it daily.
-That means no matter where you live in the US, you have the opportunity to network with people in your community and win more business.
-The 2 main ways the platform can help you:
+That means no matter where you live in Australia, you have the opportunity to network with people in your community and win more business.
+The two main ways the platform can help you:

 As people in your community like and interact with your content (more on this later in the article), your profile will come up in more searches.
 With a little work and no money, you can get more eyes on your company name.

 What makes LinkedIn different from other social media platforms is it’s specifically for professionals.
-Here you can establish partnerships in your area related to the type of business you want to do.
-It’s one of the cheapest and easiest ways to establish yourself as the go-to business for your specialty.
+Here you can establish partnerships in your community with contractors, designers, realtors, architects, and others who serve homeowners like you.
+It’s one of the cheapest and easiest ways to establish yourself as the go-to business for your speciality.

 With both individual and business profile options, you have a variety of opportunities to stand out and boost your professional credibility.